 - Confirm whether free vouchers for meals at nearby restaurants are provided.

-If you are contacted by phone, ask for all details in writing.
+If you are contacted by phone, ask for all the details in writing.
 Reputable companies with valid offers shouldn't hesitate to send written information.
 Never give your credit card, Social Security or checking account numbers to an unknown solicitor.

 If you're on the Do Not Call List, hopefully, you won't receive calls from timeshare solicitors.